2010–11 A-League: Regular season

+League table

 Home and away season

 The 2010–11 A-League season had each team play 30 matches over 27 rounds.
 The regular season started on Thursday, 5 August 2010 and ended on Sunday, 13 February 2011.
 The opening game was played at the new Melbourne Rectangular Stadium (AAMI Park) and marked the A-League debut of the new franchise, Melbourne Heart.
 Mid week games were played to accommodate this extra team.
 The official 2010–11 fixture list was released on 18 May 2010.